 This she said to the Child; but she immediately warned him to return, for the leaves were already beating the tattoo in the evening breeze, and the lights were disappearing one by one in every corner.
-Then the Child confessed to her with alarm that he knew not how he should find the way back, and that he feared the dark night would overtake him if he attempted to go home alone; so the dragonfly flew on before him, and shewed him a cave in the rock where he might pass the night.
-And the Child was well content; for he had often wished to try if he could sleep out of his accustomed bed.
+Then the Child confessed to her with alarm that he knew not how he should find the way back, and that he feared the dark night would overtake him if he attempted to go home alone; so the dragon-fly flew on before him and showed him a cave in the rock where he might pass the night.
+And the Child was well content, for he had often wished to try if he could sleep out of his accustomed bed.

-But the dragonfly was fleet, and gratitude strengthened her wings to pay her host the honour she owed him.
-And truly, in the dim twilight good counsel and guidance were scarce.
-She flitted hither and thither without knowing rightly what was to be done; when, by the last vanishing sunbeam, she saw hanging on the edge of the cave some strawberries who had drunk so deep of the evening-
+But the dragon-fly was fleet, and gratitude strengthened her wings to pay her host the honour she owed him.
+And, truly, in the dim twilight good counsel and guidance were scarce.
+She flitted hither and thither without knowing rightly what was to be done, when, by the last vanishing sunbeam, she saw hanging on the edge of the cave some strawberries who had drunk so deep of the evening-red that their heads were quite heavy.
 Then she flew up to a harebell who stood near, and whispered in her ear that the lord and king of all the flowers was in the wood, and ought to be received and welcomed as beseemed his dignity.
 Aglaia did not need that this should be repeated.
-She began to ring her sweet bells with all her might; and when her neighbour heard the sound, she rang hers also; and soon all the harebells, great and small, were in motion, and rang as if it had been for the nuptials of their mother earth herself, with the prince of the sun.
-The tone of the blue bells was deep and rich, and that of the white, high and clear, and all blended together in a delicious harmony.
+She began to ring her sweet bells with all her might, and when her neighbour heard the sound, she rang hers also; and soon all the harebells, great and small, were in motion, and rang as if it had been for the nuptials of their mother earth herself with the prince of the sun.
+The tone of the bluebells was deep and rich, and that of the white, high and clear, and all blended together in a delicious harmony.

 But the birds were fast asleep in their high nests, and the ears of the other animals were not delicate enough, or were too much overgrown with hair, to hear them.
-The fireflies alone heard the joyous peal, for they were akin to the flowers, through their common ancestor, light.
-They inquired of their nearest relation, the lily of the valley, and from her they heard that a large flower had just passed along the foot-path more blooming than the loveliest rose, and with two stars more brilliant than those of the brightest firefly, and that it must needs be their king.
-Then all the fireflies flew up and down the foot-path, and sought every where, till at length they came, as the dragonfly had hoped they would, to the cave.
+The fire flies alone heard the oyous peal, for they were akin to the flowers, through their common ancestor, light.
+They inquired of their nearest relation, the lily of the valley, and from her they heard that a large flower had just passed along the footpath more blooming than the loveliest rose, and with two stars more brilliant than those of the brightest fire-fly, and that it must needs be their king.
+Then all the fire-flies flew up and down the footpath, and sought everywhere, till at length they came, as the dragon-fly had hoped they would, to the cave.

-And now, as they looked at the Child, and every one of them saw itself reflected in his clear eyes, they rejoiced exceedingly, and called all their fellows together, and alighted on the bushes all around; and soon it was so light in the cave, that herb and grass began to grow as if it had been broad day.
-Now, indeed, was the joy and triumph of the dragonfly complete.
-The Child was delighted with the merry and silvery tones of the bells, and with the many little bright-eyed companions around him, and with the deep red strawberries which bowed down their head to his touch.
+And now, as they looked at the Child, and every one of them saw itself reflected in his clear eyes, they rejoiced exceedingly, and called all their fellows together, and alighted on the bushes all around; and soon it was so light in the cave that herb and grass began to grow as if it had been broad day.
+Now, indeed, was the joy and triumph of the dragon-fly complete.
+The Child was delighted with the merry and silvery tones of the bells, and with the many little bright-eyed companions around him, and with the deep red strawberries which bowed down their heads to his touch.